91% relative sensitivity and 99% relative specificity*

 The performance of the OHC COVID-19 Antigen Self Test was established in a prospective clinical study using an EUA authorized molecular test as a comparator method (PPA 64.2% and NPA 98.6%).
 COVID-19 antigen tests are less sensitive than molecular (PCR) tests, and the performance of antigen tests can vary with the amount of COVID-19 protein in your sample.
 This means that the test may miss as many as 36 cases of COVID-19 out of 100.
 For more information about the Osang clinical performance, please see the Healthcare provider instructions for use.
 It is not possible to determine how much virus is in your sample prior to testing and a negative test does not rule out COVID-19 infection.
 A negative test also does not mean that you are not infectious.
 You can still have COVID-19 with a negative result from this test and infect other people.
 For this reason, it is recommended that you test at least twice (serial testing) when using this test.
 You should contact your healthcare provider to determine if additional testing with a highly sensitive COVID-19 molecular test is recommended.
 You can find further information by visiting http://www.osanghc.com/en/ifu/hometest.
 The performance of this test is still being studied in patients without signs and symptoms of respiratory infection and for serial screening.
 Performance may differ in these populations.

 Serial testing is when one person tests themselves multiple times for COVID-19 on a routine basis, such as every day or every other day.
 By testing more frequently, you may detect COVID-19 more quickly and reduce spread of infection.
 Serial testing (i.e. testing every day or every other day) is more likely to detect COVID-19.
-Testing should be performed at least twice over three days, with at least 24 hours and no more than 48 hours between tests.
-You may need to purchase additional tests to perform this serial (repeat) testing.

 Product availability may vary by country.